Complaints, Concerns, Compliments

 - Be confidential and protected

-If you have a concern that requires us to collect your personal information and you would like us to follow up, the Central Local Health Integration Network and its staff may need to collect your personal information in accordance with the Local Health System Integration Act, 2006 and the Freedom of Information and Protection of Privacy Act.
-If we do need to collect your personal information, we will require your written consent.
+If you have a concern that requires us to collect your personal health information and you would like us to follow up, the Central Local Health Integration Network and its staff may need to collect your personal information in accordance with the Local Health System Integration Act, 2006 and the Personal Health Information Protection Act, 2004 (PHIPA).

 Central Local Health Integration Network